 It is always wise not to wait if you are considering taking legal action.
 These cases have very specific and inflexible statutes of limitations.
 Generally in Massachusetts, the statute of limitations for these cases is three years from the date of the abuse.
 Taking swift legal action is important because oftentimes witnesses disappear and critical documents go missing.
 It is important that all evidence is preserved, which will increase the likelihood of a successful outcome for the case.Boston Attorney for the Abuse and Neglect of the Elderly

-The Law Office of Christopher Earley is committed to helping the elderly and their loved ones when abuse at nursing home and assisted living facilities occurs.
+The Earley Law Group is committed to helping the elderly and their loved ones when abuse at nursing home and assisted living facilities occurs.
 Call today for help.
 When this type of conduct occurs, those responsible must be held legally accountable.